bartificer/programming-by-stealth/docs/pbs6.md

 In the bad old days, HTML pages were styled by adding attributes directly into the HTML tags.
 This was very time-consuming, and it greatly reduced the re-usability of the HTML markup.
 Those attributes still exist in the HTML spec, but we have completely ignored them, and will continue to do so for the entire series.
 This is not the bad old days, so we now have access to a much better solution – _Cascading Style Sheets_, or CSS.

-# Matching Postcast Episode 420
+# Matching Podcast Episode 420

 Listen Along: Chit Chat Accross the Pond Episode 420